Piper family

-Overview

 The Piper family dynasty of artists started in the 20th century with John Piper and his wife, the art critic Myfanwy Piper.
 Their sons Edward and Sebastian Piper were also artists.
 The sons of Edward and Pru Piper, Luke and Henry Piper, are a painter and sculptor respectively.
 To quote the art historian Frances Spalding: "In the course of their long partnership, John and Myfanwy Piper created what seems to many observers an ideal way of life, involving children, friends, ... and creativity."

 John and Myfanwy Piper lived with their family in the south Buckinghamshire village of Fawley Bottom most of their lives.
 They moved into a derelict farmhouse and outbuildings there in 1938, which they then restored into a family house and studio.
 Both stayed there till they died, bringing up their family there.
 The potter Geoffrey Eastop was a family friend and collaborator, as described in his memoir, producing pottery at the family home in Fawley Bottom.
 He also stayed in the family's holiday cottages at Garn Fawr on Strumble Head in Wales, often with the Piper children.
 The poet John Betjeman was also a family friend.
 In the mid 20th century, John and Myfanwy Piper were at the centre of English cultural life.
 She transported her family around using a pony and trap.

 In 2007, the extended Piper family exhibited jointly at the Messum's gallery in Cork Street, London.